Getting Started

 SpiceLogic Rational Will start page with buttons to begin a Decision Tree from a Decision Node, Chance Node, or Markov Model, plus options to set up criteria first or use Machine Learning.

-Creating Decision Node and Actions
+Creating a Decision Node and Actions

 Newly created Decision 1 root node selected on the canvas with a red callout pointing to the Add an Action Node flyover button.